-If you miss schnitzel, this easy gluten free German schnitzel recipe will make you happy.
-Crispy on the outside, with tender moist pork (or chicken!) on the inside, this easy dinner will quickly become a family favorite.
+If you miss schnitzel, this easy gluten freeย schnitzel recipe will make you happy.
+This German classic is crispy on the outside, with tender, moist pork (or chicken!) on the inside; this easy dinner will quickly become a family favorite.

 Mr. Fearless Dining doesn't ask for much.
 He even ate the chia pudding I made for him for breakfast on Father's Day morning :-).
 When he asked for an authentic pork schnitzel dinner for Father's Day dinner, I knew I needed to deliver a great gluten free version of his favorite schnitzel dish.